nicklasorte/3.1GHz_ground/README.md

 Download the R2022b (9.13) release and install on your machine.

-Let me know if you are doing this and I will compile the app for you.
+The app is "ground_3GHz_rev1.exe" (For this version of the App you will still need the Terrain Database downloaded, but no internet connection needed.)

 ======================================================================================

 If you can't download the ITM code and Terrain Database (6GB) and don't have the antenna toolbox, there is a matlab runtime version available that allows you to run the analysis.
+(This option will be added soon.)

 https://www.mathworks.com/products/compiler/matlab-runtime.html